 Talk to a Human

 If you miss your connection, the first thing you should do is visit the closest ticket counter and speak with an agent.
 Explain your predicament and they will help you get booked on a new flight.
 You may even get some perks like a seat toward the front of the plane, which can save precious minutes.

 Use Your Smartphone

-Most airlines, along with services like FlightView, have text message services that give you flight status alerts.
-A bonus with this is if you are running late, they have the ability to automatically rebook you on a later flight.
+Most airlines have text message services that give you flight status alerts.
+You can use these to keep track of your flights, since the airline will notify you if the flight is delayed and let you know about gate changes.
 If you choose not to use the text service, at least make sure you have your airline on speed dial to call them in case the worst happens.